mengyi-liu/cbvrp-acmmm-2018/README.md

 The proposed methods will be evaluated based on recall rate regarding to top K prediction (the value of K is TBD).
 We will provide the python script to compute recall for evaluation.

+## Citation

+If you use the CBVRP dataset in your work, please cite it as

+Mengyi Liu, Xiaohui Xie, Hanning Zhou.
+"Content-based Video Relevance Prediction Challenge: Data, Protocol, and Baseline".
+Avalible from https://github.com/mengyi-liu/cbvrp-acmmm-2018.
+2018.

+BibTex:

+@article{cbvrp-acmmm-2018,
+  title={Content-based Video Relevance Prediction Challenge: Data, Protocol, and Baseline.}, author={Liu, Mengyi and Xie, Xiaohui and Zhou, Hanning}, journal={Dataset available from https://github.com/mengyi-liu/cbvrp-acmmm-2018}, year={2018}
+}

 ## Registration

 To register for the challenge and get access to the dataset, please complete the [Online Agreement Form](https://freeonlinesurveys.com/s/lDBaYlvA).
 We will send you the download instructions by email after the challenge data available date (Apr.
 20th, 2018).